LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 Full bringup steps:

 1. Transmitter **off**, arm switch in disarmed position.
-2. Power up the ODrive, then plug USB into the Mega.
+2. Power up the ODrive, then plug the USB into the Mega.
 3. Open Arduino Serial Monitor at 115200 baud.
 Should see:
    `ROMR RC control ready.
-Flip arm switch to enable motors.`
+Flip the arm switch to enable motors.`
-4. Turn on transmitter.
+4. Turn on the transmitter.
 Watch `th`, `st`, `md` values respond to stick movement. `md` ≈ 1000 when arm switch is down, ≈ 2000 when up.
 5. Flip arm switch.
 Should see `ARM: closed-loop control` in the log.
-6. Gently push throttle.
+6. Gently push the throttle.
 Check wheel direction:
    - Both forward → good
    - Both backward → flip both `M*_DIRECTION` signs
    - One each way → flip the one going wrong
-7. Test steering: with throttle centered, move steering stick.
+7. Test steering: with the throttle centred, move the steering stick.
 Wheels should counter-rotate.
-8. **Failsafe test:** with arm on and throttle pushed, turn the transmitter off.
-Within 300 ms wheels must stop and log shows `DISARM: idle`.
+8. **Failsafe test:** With the arm on and the throttle pushed, turn the transmitter off.
+Within 300 ms, wheels must stop, and the log shows `DISARM: idle`.

 Only after step 8 passes should you put wheels on the ground.